explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

    when the cursor sits past the current end; `Seek` moves the cursor without resizing; `Truncate` resizes (`SetLength`, which also zero-fills on grow) and clamps the cursor if it now exceeds the new size.
-4. **A generated WebIDL `BufferSource` union type turned out not to be usable** for accepting raw bytes directly — exhaustive header search found no working generated binding for the plain (non-`AllowShared`) `BufferSource` typedef in this configuration.
-Chunk bytes are instead extracted with the same raw JSAPI calls named in decision 3 (`JS::GetObjectAsArrayBuffer`/`JS_GetObjectAsArrayBufferView`), which unwrap cross-compartment wrappers internally and need no prior manual unwrap step.
+4. **Chunk bytes are extracted with raw JSAPI calls, not a generated WebIDL `BufferSource` union type.** There is no working generated binding for the plain (non-`AllowShared`) `BufferSource` typedef in this configuration, so accepting raw bytes directly through one goes unused; chunk bytes are instead extracted with the same raw JSAPI calls named in decision 3 (`JS::GetObjectAsArrayBuffer`/`JS_GetObjectAsArrayBufferView`), which unwrap cross-compartment wrappers internally and need no prior manual unwrap step.
 5. **Hashing/same-site/Permissions Policy/Navigator wiring all reuse existing Gecko primitives**